badrbmb/eur-energy/README.md

 # EUR-energy

-Explore decomposition of the European energy consumption of specific processes and end-uses
+Explore the energy consumption of European industrial processes

 [TBD]